 Fatigue

-Longer trips increase the chance of driver fatigue.
+Longer trips increase the chance of fatigue.
 If you go over 12 hours without rest, you could become fatigued.
 This can cause drowsy driving, making you less alert.
 Truckers also spend a lot of time driving repetitive straight roads that can cause them to fall asleep behind the wheel after a long night of driving.

 Alcohol or drug use

-Drinking and drug use are often linked to truck accidents.
-In addition, some truckers drink and drive because they can't cope with the intensive lifestyle of delivery demands and long trips away from home and family.
+Drinking and drug use are often linked to accidents.
+In addition, some drink and drive because they can't cope with the intensive lifestyle of delivery demands and long trips away from home and family.

 Lack of sleep

-A recent study of sleep and sleep disorders found those truck drivers who had slept less than five hours per night were twice as likely to get into an accident compared to those who got seven or eight hours of sleep each night.
+A recent study of sleep and sleep disorders found those drivers who had slept less than five hours per night were twice as likely to get into an accident compared to those who got seven or eight hours of sleep each night.

 Sleep deprivation can cause drowsy driving, intoxication-like symptoms, and significantly impaired judgment.
 It can also cause fatigue driving increase.